velexi-research/VLXI-Cookiecutter-Research/template-docs/README-Data-Science-Project-Template.md

 * `lib`: directory containing source code to support the project (e.g., custom code developed for the project, utility modules, etc.)

+* `notebooks`: directory containing Jupyter notebooks used for research phase work (e.g., exploration and development of ideas, DS/ML experiments).
+Each Jupyter notebook in this directory should (1) be dated and (2) have the initials of the person who last modified it.
+When an existing notebook is modified, it should be saved to a new file with a name based on the modification date and initialed by the person who modified the notebook.

 * `reports`: directory containing reports (in any format) that summarize research results.
 When a report is prepared as a Jupyter notebook, the notebook should be polished, contain final analysis results (not preliminary results), and is usually the work product of the entire data science team.

-* `research`: directory containing Jupyter notebooks used for research phase work (e.g., exploration and development of ideas, DS/ML experiments).
-Each Jupyter notebook in this directory should (1) be dated and (2) have the initials of the person who last modified it.
-When an existing notebook is modified, it should be saved to a new file with a name based on the modification date and initialed by the person who modified the notebook.

 * `template-docs`: directory containing documentation this package template